Transylmania: Critical

+Metacritic, which uses a weighted average, assigned the film a score of 8 out of 100, based on 10 critics, indicating "overwhelming dislike".

-Tom Russo for The Boston Globe called it "woefully dim-witted."
+Tom Russo for The Boston Globe called it "woefully dim-witted".
 Steven Hyden for The A.V.
-Club called it "such a colossal comedic misfire that it makes the execrable Scary Movie films look like masterworks of Preston Sturges-esque genius by comparison."
-Frank Scheck for The Hollywood Reporter called it a "lame vampire spoof" that "has no bite."
-Adam Markovitz for Entertainment Weekly called it "a no-stars, no-plot, no-point vampire spoof about a group of coeds studying abroad in a haunted castle, Transylmania boasts the kind of acting and direction usually relegated to the adult section of your local video store."
-Mike Hale of The New York Times wrote that Transylmania is "destined to spend a short and painful life in theaters and then join the ranks of the DVD and late-night-cable undead."
-Robert Able of the Los Angeles Times wrote that "if your idea of a good time is laughing with repulsion at a humpbacked Romanian nympho with a torture-loving midget dad, or tittering every time a bong appears, a darkened theater awaits you."
-Brian Orndorf said that "I surveyed the crowd at the screening I attended, feeling the chill in the air as seven strangers sat in stone-cold silence -- not a single laugh from anyone.
+Club called it "such a colossal comedic misfire that it makes the execrable Scary Movie films look like masterworks of Preston Sturges-esque genius by comparison".
+Frank Scheck for The Hollywood Reporter called it a "lame vampire spoof" that "has no bite".
+Adam Markovitz for Entertainment Weekly called it "a no-stars, no-plot, no-point vampire spoof about a group of coeds studying abroad in a haunted castle, Transylmania boasts the kind of acting and direction usually relegated to the adult section of your local video store".
+Mike Hale of The New York Times wrote that Transylmania is "destined to spend a short and painful life in theaters and then join the ranks of the DVD and late-night-cable undead".
+Robert Able of the Los Angeles Times wrote that "if your idea of a good time is laughing with repulsion at a humpbacked Romanian nympho with a torture-loving midget dad, or tittering every time a bong appears, a darkened theater awaits you".
+Brian Orndorf said that "I surveyed the crowd at the screening I attended, feeling the chill in the air as seven strangers sat in stone-cold silence – not a single laugh from anyone.
 The eighth moviegoer?
 Fast asleep five minutes in.
-I've never envied a person more."
+I've never envied a person more".

-It is listed in position 34 of the Rotten Tomatoes"100 Worst Movies of All Time."
+It is listed in position 33 of Rotten Tomatoes' "100 Worst Movies of All Time".